 - 1 cup 225 ml boiling water

-- Combine all dry ingredients and mix until blended.
-Add eggs and stir until well combined.
+- In a medium bowl, mix the dry ingredients until well blended.
+Add the eggs, and stir until well combined.

-- Let cool and store in the freezer until you want to use it.
-(If you can't wait, add toppings and broil for another 5-10 minutes until the cheese is melted and starts to brown.)
+- Set aside to cool, and then store in the freezer until you want to use them.
+If you can't wait, pre-heat the oven to 425 °F (218°C), add toppings and bake for 5-10 minutes, or until the cheese is melted and starts to brown.

 Individual pizzas can be fun for any crowd.
-Just divide the dough into two and make a 10-12" crust.
 Go even smaller for little kids, and set-up a 'make your own mini pizza' buffet!